sourcegraph/handbook/content/departments/engineering/teams/code-insights/processes.md

 ### Fortnightly iteration planning

 Every two weeks, usually on the Thursday before the next iteration begins, we hold an iteration planning.
-This is a short sync meeting to answer questions or align on the priority of issues planned for the next iteration.
-This includes: questions about priority, clarity, or edge cases of specific features for the next iteration; refining plans for the following Monday iteration start; surfacing any missing GitHub issues (for known items) ahead of the Monday kickoff so they can be made before Monday.

-This is primarily a review of already-selected issues with a **Todo** status, and not deciding which issues belong in **Todo**.
-This meeting is also an opportunity to review the status of our current iteration and examine if any issues should be carried over to the next iteration.
+This is a sync meeting to triage new issues according to priority, review the priority of issues that are still in progress, and review the priority of issues already in the upcoming pipeline.

-Our goal is to begin the next iteration with a correctly-sized **Todo** list, and all issues have **assignees**, and **order**.
-As a rule of thumb, the sum of estimates for each individual should not exceed the baseline posted to slack so we have enough buffer, time to reply to asks from other teams, to plan the next iteration's projects, and self-organized slack time.
+The goal of the meeting is to produce a sorted priority of issues such that each column is entirely more important than the last.

 ### Releases

-Despite following two-week iterations, our [releases are monthly on the 20th](../../dev/process/releases/index.md#releases) and we may sometimes need to order tasks in a way that we can get important projects into the next release.
+Despite following two-week iterations, our [releases are monthly on the 22nd](../../dev/process/releases/index.md#releases) and we may sometimes need to order tasks in a way that we can get important projects into the next release.

-We also intentionally plan so we can avoid merging significant work less than two days before a release (if a release is on the 20th, our last day to merge is the 18th).
-Exceptions require explicit approval of both the PM and EM.

 ### Planning larger projects